ash-project/ash/documentation/topics/resources/validations.md

 end
 ```

 Or you can use the global validations block to validate on all actions of a given type.
 Where statements can be used in either.
-Note the warning about runningo on destroy actions below.
+Note the warning about running on destroy actions below.

 ```elixir
 validations do